 - We will always contact you from an email id that looks like – XYZ @planhub.ca.
 Planhub will always appear after the @, never before.

-- We do not process any payments on our site and will always refer you to a phone or internet deal on offer from a recognised service provider.
+- We do not process payments on our site and we will always refer you to a phone or internet deal on offer from a recognised service provider.

-- We will never ask for your personal information or credit card details over the phone or email.
+- You won’t be asked for personal information or credit card details over the phone or email.

-- We do not have offices anywhere in Toronto or at any Montreal addresses, these scammers may provide to you by email.
+- Planhub does not have offices anywhere in Toronto or at any Montreal addresses these scammers may provide to you by email.

 What to do if you think you’ve been scammed:

 - Contact your telecom company and your bank to put them on alert for unauthorised transactions.
 Change your password and security questions if possible.

 - Make a list of all the information you have shared with the scammers and collect all documentary evidence from emails etc.

 - If you’ve been contacted by phone, make a note of the date, time and duration of the call as well as the number of the caller.

 - Report all of this to the Canadian Anti-Fraud Centre.
 They maintain quite a comprehensive list of scams currently running to inform Canadians.